 In the second method, the PNP applicant must start by setting up an Express Entry Profile.
 They must then inform the country’s various provinces and territories they are interested in immigrating.

-Provinces or territories who respond to this request will express a “notification of interest”.
+Provinces or territories that respond to this request will express a “notification of interest.”
 This notification will be added to the Express Entry Profile the applicant created earlier.

-The candidate can then contact the province or territory directly and apply for permanent residence through the Express Entry Stream.
-If successful, the candidate will receive their permanent residence nomination via their account.
+The candidate can then directly contact the province or territory and apply for permanent residence through the Express Entry Stream.
+The candidate will receive their permanent residence nomination via their account if successful.

 PNP vs. Express Entry: Which is Better?